-Soak a large square of rag in the turpentine liniment, and put it on the skin; wring out in hot water any old square of flannel or woollen stuff at hand, put this over the turpentine rag, and over both a square of waterproof or any cloth to keep in the heat.
-Let the fomentation remain on at least fifteen minutes.
+Soak a large square of rag in the turpentine liniment, and put it on the skin; wring out in hot water any old square of flannel or woollen stuff at hand, put this over the turpentine rag, and over both a layer of cloth or any convenient clothing to keep in the heat.
+Let the fomentation remain on at least twenty minutes.